 There is no waiver of the academic requirement and proof of a minimum qualifying degree must be provided.
 For U.S. degrees, BCSP requires the educational institution hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
 Degrees earned outside the U.S. must be evaluated for equivalency.
 Unaccredited degrees are disqualified.
 The degree must be awarded during the period of accreditation.
 Further details on these requirements and the evaluation of international degrees can be found on our Education Standard or Application with an International Degree webpages.

 In addition to the academic requirement, certification candidates must meet experience requirements, as outlined in the Safety Certifications at a Glance webpage and certifications' complete guides.

 Certain certifications, the Certified Safety Professional® (CSP®) and Certified Environmental, Health and Safety Trainer® (CET®), require applicants to hold a BCSP-approved SH&E credential.

 Apply online by selecting the My Profile button on the BCSP website, your login for BCSP's Certification Management System (CMS).
 BCSP reviews application materials determining eligibility for the certification examination.
 BCSP randomly selects applications for audit.
 If selected for audit, you must submit supporting documentation.

 5) Purchase Your Exam

-You may purchase an examination at any time during your one-year eligibility.
-When you purchase your exam, you will receive an examination authorization notice that is used to schedule the exam through Pearson VUE testing centers.
+You may purchase an exam or an exam bundle at any time during your one-year eligibility.
+The exam bundle includes an examination authorization, Self-Assessment, and a second exam attempt if the first is unsuccessful.
+After you purchase either option, you will receive an examination authorization notice that is used to schedule the exam through Pearson VUE testing centers.

 6) Sit for Your Exam